 Franklin's Ghost

-In 1845, Sir John Franklin departed England in search of the fabled Northwest Passage, in command of HMS Terror and HMS Erebus.
-Franklin and all 129 under his command were never seen again.
-While relics, debris and bones have been found, the ships have eluded us as has the full story of the Franklin Expedition.
+In 1845, Sir John Franklin departed England on the HMS Terror and HMS Erebus in search of the fabled Northwest Passage.
+None of the 129 men were ever seen again.
+While relics, debris and bones have been found, and now even the ships themselves, the full story of the Franklin Expedition only seems to get more mysterious.
 This site is a catalog of readings, speculations, and links to Franklin related materials, as the mystery continues to capitivate many to this day.
 His ghost haunts us still.

 Franklin's Ghost

 Arctic exploration and the search for the Northwest Passage has in many ways defined an essential part of the Canadian identity.
 The search for the lost Franklin Expedition in particular plays a significant role in defining Canada, both from mapping the mysterious frozen lands to interactions between Europeans and the ancient native cultures of the North to the symbolic and even mythic importance of the North to Canadian sovereignty and identity.
-As interest in finding the elusive answers and missing ships grows over 150 years after the expedition first set out, Sir John Franklin's ghost haunts us still.
+As the ships and more evidence are discovered, interest in finding the elusive answers grows over 150 years after the expedition first set out, Sir John Franklin's ghost haunts us still.

 This site is a catalog of the readings, thoughts and speculations of one amateur Canadian historian, as well as links to related materials and websites as the mystery continues to capitivate many to this day.